DCS-Skunkworks/dcs-bios-arduino-library/README.md

 This is an Arduino library that makes it easy to write sketches that talk to DCS-BIOS.

-For more information and documentation, see the [DCS-BIOS FlightPanels Project](https://github.com/DCSFlightpanels).
+For more information and documentation, see the [DCS-BIOS FlightPanels Project](https://github.com/DCSFlightpanels) and the (WIP) Arduino wiki here: https://github.com/talbotmcinnis/dcs-bios-arduino-library/wiki.

 ## Origins